San Isidro: the practical guide to dressing as a chulapo in Madrid

 The chulapo algorithm: how to optimize your traditional look 🧑💻

 Dressing as a chulapo requires following an almost algorithmic process.
-The basis of the system is chromatic contrast: the red of the sash and the polka dots of the dress must be coordinated without saturation.
-The Manila shawl acts as a final rendering layer, adding texture.
+The basis of the system is chromatic contrast: the red of the sash and the polka dots of the dress must coordinate without saturation.
+The Manila shawl acts as the final rendering layer, adding texture.
 For men, the vest functions as a structural adjustment module.
 Each garment has a specific function and does not allow deviations.
-The result is a balanced outfit, without the need for patches or last-minute updates.
+The result is a balanced ensemble, without the need for patches or last-minute updates.

 How not to mess it up at San Isidro (survival tips) 🚨

-If you think you can go out on the street in a Lakers t-shirt and flip-flops, you are very wrong.
+If you think you can go out on the street wearing a Lakers t-shirt and flip-flops, you are very wrong.
 At San Isidro, anyone not wearing a sash is singled out as a tourist.
 And watch out for the shawl: if you tie it wrong, you'll look like a walking curtain.
 The apron is not for dusting, and the flowers in your hair are not a wifi antenna.
-Wearing the outfit wrong is the equivalent of having a bug in the system: everyone sees it, but no one tells you.
+Wearing the costume incorrectly is the equivalent of having a bug in the system: everyone sees it, but no one tells you.